zhengq0528/TaskBE/README.md

 It exposes a RESTful API for managing tasks using:

 - In-memory storage (`Map<ID, Task>`)
-- Task model class
-- Validation layer
+- Express.js for REST API
-- Clean controller + routing architecture
+- Controller + router architecture
+- Socket.IO for real-time dashboard updates
+- Jest + Supertest for backend testing

 ![High Level Design](./assets/high.png)

-## 🛠 How to Run the Backend
+## How to Run the Backend

 1. Move into the backend project directory: